rfordatascience/tidytuesday/data/2019/2019-05-07/readme.md

 # Global Student to Teacher Ratios

 "The UNESCO Institute of Statistics collects country-level data on the number of teachers, teacher-to-student ratios, and related figures.
-You can download the data or explore it in UNESCO’s eAtlas of Teachers or their interactive visualization of teacher supply in Asia"
+You can download the data or explore it in UNESCO's eAtlas of Teachers or their interactive visualization of teacher supply in Asia"

 h/t to [Data is Plural 2019/04/03](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0)